Ambazonia: Etymology and terminology

 The term "Ambazonia" is derived from the word Ambozes, the local name for the bay at the mouth of the Wouri river, known in English as Ambas Bay.
 The name was coined by Fon Gorji Dinka in 1984 as part of a campaign for the restoration of autonomy and preservation of Anglophone institutions in the region.

 The term Ambazonia is more usually associated with the separatist or independence-seeking faction, while the Cameroonian government and other official sources, such as the UN, continue to refer to the "Northwest Region" and "Southwest Region" (or sometimes the "NoSo" regions), the official names of the two administrative provinces since 1972.
+As an alternative to "Ambazonia", separatists have also used "Ambaland".
 Other sources may also refer to "Southern Cameroons", "Anglophone Cameroon" or "Cameroon's Anglophone regions".

+To refer to the French-speaking parts of Cameroon, Ambazonian separatists have used the term "la République" and more derogatory descriptors like "banana republic" or "colonial Cameroun".
+"Banana republic" is used as a criticism of the Cameroonian institutions, whereas "colonial Cameroun" is used to criticize the Francophone dominance.
+The Ambazonian activists call the war zone of the Anglophone Crisis "Ground Zero", a reference to the destruction caused by the civil war.

 Origins

 Colonial contest in the region

 The area around the mouth of the Wouri River is where the English language was permanently established for the first time in Southern Cameroons, when missionary Alfred Saker founded a settlement of freed slaves by Ambas Bay in 1858, which was later renamed Victoria (present-day Limbe).
 In 1884, the area became the British Ambas Bay Protectorate, with Victoria as its capital.
 Britain ceded the area to the German territory of Kamerun in 1887.
 Germany had some trouble establishing control over the hinterlands of Victoria, and fought the Bafut Wars against local fondoms until 1907.

 Following World War I and the Treaty of Versailles, Kamerun was divided between a French and a British League of Nations Mandate.
 The French mandate was known as Cameroun, and comprised most of the former German territory.
 The British mandate was an elongated strip of land along the border of Colonial Nigeria, consisting of Northern Cameroons and Southern Cameroons, including the historical Ambas Bay Protectorate.
 This territory was organized as British Cameroons.

 The British administered the territories through indirect rule, allowing native authorities to administer the population according to their own traditions.
 In 1953, the Southern Cameroons delegation at a conference in London asked for a separate region.
 The British agreed, and Southern Cameroons became an autonomous region with its capital still at Buea.
 Elections were held in 1954 and the parliament met on 1 October 1954, with E. M. L. Endeley as Premier.